GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

 ![Cloud IoT Core Device page](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-fledge/cloud-iot-console-device-telemetry.png)

-Congratulations, you've now setup FLedge to publish data generated on the Raspberry Pi!
+Congratulations, you've now setup Fledge to publish data generated on the Raspberry Pi!
 To see the telemetry messages, create a subscription to the PubSub subscription configured in your registry by first clicking on the link in the Registry Details page.